 "It was just terrible, they were throwing up in the streets.
 It was really just disgusting.
 I just put a red suit on and have a good time," Sandy Bachom, who participated in the event last year, told CNN afilliate WABC.

 "I think New Yorkers generally are extremely tolerant of visitors, but when they come in such droves, and then combine that with public intoxication, it has a negative impact in our neighborhoods," state Sen. Brad Hoylman said to WABC.

 Despite the controversy, city officials are supporting the event.

 "It's what makes New York New York," Police Commissioner Ray Kelly said at a press conference Friday.
 "There has been some rowdy activity by a small handful of people."
-However, NYPD officers were handing out flyers stressing that they would stop revelers who publicly consume alcohol.
+However, NYPD officers were handing out fliers stressing that they would stop revelers who publicly consume alcohol.

 Santacon NYC is vowing to clean up its act.

-"Santacon has had growing pains," the event's organizers said a press release on the NYC SantaCcon website.
+"Santacon has had growing pains," the event's organizers said in a press release on the NYC SantaCcon website.
 "With a little elbow-grease from the elves, a little patience from the community, and just a pinch of holiday magic, Santacon can spread joy."

 Santacon.info, a website that attempts to keep up with SantaCons wherever they are -- and assist organizers in publicizing them -- maintains a list that on Saturday showed 146 locations where events will be taking place this weekend and next, from Helena, Montana, to Ho Chi Minh City, Vietnam.